MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 To accept payments on your Power Pages site, you must complete these steps:

-- [Step 1: Install package](#step-1-install-package)In this step, the site admin installs the package consisting of required tables and other prerequisites for the environment to enable payments experience.
+- [Step 1: Install the package](#step-1-install-the-package).
+In this step, the site admin installs the package consisting of required tables and other prerequisites for the environment to enable payments experience.
 - [Step 2: Configure Stripe](#step-2-configure-stripe).
 In this step, the site admin or maker configures keys specific to a payment provider.
 - [Step 3: Enable the Payments experience on your form](#step-3-enable-the-payments-experience-on-your-form).
 In this step, the maker includes the form and enables digital payments on the required step for the multistep form.